San Miguel de Allende Girls' Trip: Art Walks, Rooftop Cocktails, Spa Days

 Three days of pink-stone churches, mezcal tastings on rooftops, art walks at Fabrica La Aurora, and the most beautiful colonial city in the world.
 The slow girls' trip you have been craving.

-Why San Miguel de Allende Is the Slowed-Down Girls Trip You Need
+Why San Miguel Is the Slowed-Down Girls' Trip

-If Tulum is the cenote-and-rosé extrovert weekend, San Miguel de Allende is the introvert-dream weekend.
-This UNESCO World Heritage colonial town in central Mexico's highlands is built for slow walking, long lingering meals, gallery hopping, and sunset cocktails on rooftops with views of pink stone churches glowing against blue sky.
-There are no beaches and no cenotes - just cobblestone streets, gold-leaf altars, hand-stitched textiles, and arguably the most refined food and cocktail scene in Mexico right now.
+Mira, if Tulum is the cenote-and-rose extrovert weekend, San Miguel de Allende is the introvert dream.
+This UNESCO colonial town in central Mexico's highlands is built for slow walking, long lunches, gallery hopping, and sunset cocktails on rooftops with the pink stone of La Parroquia glowing against blue sky.
+No beaches.
+No cenotes.
+Just cobblestones, gold-leaf altars, hand-stitched textiles, and arguably the most refined food and cocktail scene in Mexico right now.

-This is the trip for girlfriends who want to hike a little, talk a lot, eat slowly, and come home rested.
-Three days, four girls, no agenda except the agenda below.
+This is the trip for girlfriends who want to walk a little, talk a lot, eat slowly, and come home rested.
+Three days, four girls, no agenda except this one.
+Brian rolls his eyes when I go - "another spa weekend?" - and yes, Brian, another spa weekend.

 Getting There

-San Miguel de Allende does not have its own airport.
+San Miguel does not have its own airport.
 You fly into either Mexico City (4-hour drive or bus) or Queretaro (1-hour drive).
 Queretaro is faster.
-Either way you will need a private shuttle (around 2,500 pesos for a sprinter for 4-6) or a luxury bus (Primera Plus from CDMX is comfortable, around 700 pesos).
+Either way you need a private shuttle (around 2,500 pesos for a sprinter for 4-6) or the Primera Plus luxury bus from CDMX (around 700 pesos, comfortable, free wifi).
 The drive through central Mexico is gorgeous either way.

 Where to Stay